stormpath/stormpath-sdk-react/docs/api.md

     store: yourReduxStore
   },

-  // Optional: If your are running our framework integration
-  // (e.g. express-stormpath) on a different domain, or you have
-  // changed the default endpoints in the framework integration.
+  // These are the default endpoints that the SDK will use when communicating
-  // Values shown are the defaults.
+  // with Stormpath, and can be changed if needed.
   endpoints: {
-    baseUri: null, // E.g. https://api.example.com
+    baseUri: null, // e.g. 'https://YOUR_CLIENT_API_DOMAIN.apps.stormpath.io'
     me: '/me',
     login: '/login',
     register: '/register',